2001–02 Livingston F.C. season

 Season 2001-02 saw Livingston compete in the Scottish Premier League.
 They also competed in the League Cup and the Scottish Cup.

 Summary

 In their first season in the Scottish Premier League having won promotion the previous season Livingston finished third.
-They reached the Quarter final of the Co-operative Insurance Cup and the fourth round of the Scottish Cup being knocked out by Aberdeen.
+They reached the Quarter-final of the League Cup and the fourth round of the Scottish Cup being knocked out by Aberdeen.